 Once you have your “base” investments in place, you can think about moving to individual stocks.

 Move to individual stocks

 Now that you have the foundation of your portfolio…

 …we can get to the fun stuff – selecting individual stocks.

 Try starting small to get your feet wet.
 And remember, the best experience is a hands-on experience.

-With that said, it is essential to have a solid understanding of the company you are looking to invest in.
+With that said, it is important to have a solid understanding of the company you are looking to invest in.

-This means understanding the stock price and the general concepts of trading before you buy.
+This means understanding the stock price.
+You also need an understanding of the general concepts of trading before you buy.